Define Sharing Rules

 - In Setup, use the Quick Find box to find Sharing Settings.
 This is the same page used to define org-wide defaults.

+- In the Manage sharing settings for drop-down list, choose the object for which to create the sharing rule.
 Choosing an object in this drop-down list allows you to focus in on the org-wide defaults and sharing rules for a single object at a time rather than looking at all of them in a long page—a useful thing if you've got a large org with multiple custom objects.
-Let’s use this Sharing Rules related list to create a sharing rule that applies to both the Job Application and the Review objects.